It’s Cold Out There – And BullDog Fuel Hose Gets the Job Done

 During the Southern Hemisphere’s summer (austral summer), the population of scientists and support personnel at McMurdo often exceeds 1,000 people.
 In the austral winter (from February to early October), the population drops to roughly 180 persons.
 Even at the height of the austral summer, the population at McMurdo is equivalent to the enrollment of an average U.S. high school and is situated on a landmass the size of the U.S. and Mexico combined.

 As a gateway or hub, McMurdo needs something very important to operate – fuel!
-This includes providing fuel to the Pegasus Airfield which is a 14-mile journey through soft hose across the ice shelf.
+This includes providing fuel to the Pegasus Airfield which is a 14-mile journey through soft hose across the ice shelf, and later its replacement, Phoenix Airfield.
 This mission critical task rests with the “fuelies” who are a team of personnel that get the job done with incredible challenges.

 In doing so, for nearly 20 years, BullDog Hose has been a key supplier of record for the fuel hose required and deployed.
 Designed for long life and maintenance-free service in even the harshest environments, BullDog’s Fuel Hose is tough and durable with exceptional resistance to abrasion and cutting and for use on a wide variety of ground conditions.
 Demonstrated time and time again, even with the extreme exposure found near Antarctica, BullDog’s Fuel Hose has stood the test of time and performed consistently well at McMurdo Station.

-To supply Pegasus Airfield, it is estimated that about two million gallons of fuel passes through 14 miles of fuel hose through the course of a summer (ending in February).
+To supply the compacted snow airfield, it is estimated that about two million gallons of fuel passes through 14 miles of fuel hose through the course of a summer (ending in February).
 Then, for proper storage, it’s time to clear the lines and roll up the hose for the winter.
 This operation is called “pigging”.